ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

 ![image alt text](./media/image_12_a.png)

-13. **Alternative to Postman** if you do not have access to Postman an alternative way to test this scenario is by using the following powershell script.
+13. **Alternative 1 to Postman - Powershell** if you do not have access to Postman an alternative way to test this scenario is by using the following powershell script.
 ```
 $HEADERS = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"
 $JWT_TOKEN = "<PASTE_YOUR_JWT_TOKEN_HERE>"